 developing the chapter: suggested lecture or discussion topics

-Explain the causes of American isolationism in the 1930s: domestic depression, disillusion with World War I, hostility to arms dealers, and other merchants of death.
+Explain the causes of American isolationism in the 1930s: domestic depression, disillusion with World War I, hostility to arms dealers and other merchants of death.

 REFERENCE: Manfred Jonas, Isolationism in America, 1935–1941 (1966).